nodejs/node/doc/api/corepack.md

 _[Corepack][]_ is an experimental tool shipped with Node.js to help with managing versions of your package managers.
-It exposes binary proxies for the [supported package managers][] that, when called, will identify whatever package manager is configured for the current project, transparently install it if needed, and finally run it without requiring explicit user interactions.
+It exposes binary proxies for each [supported package manager][] that, when called, will identify whatever package manager is configured for the current project, transparently install it if needed, and finally run it without requiring explicit user interactions.